 A closed head injury occurs when there is a blow to the head from an object that does not penetrate into the skull.
 Sometimes the signs of a closed head trauma are subtle and difficult to spot.
 Nevertheless, it can result in serious injuries such as bleeding in the brain that typically requires surgery to resolve.
 If you endured closed head trauma or other type of brain injury, then contact a Georgia Brain Injury Attorney today for legal counsel.

 Accidental causes of closed head trauma include motor vehicle collisions, falls, and sports injuries.
 Closed head trauma can also result from a blast injury due to an explosion or from a blow to the head during a fistfight or altercation.
 If you or someone you care about was the victim in an accident, then you must notify a member of our GA Traumatic Brain Injury law firm team right away.

 Penetrating Head Trauma

 Also called open head trauma, this occurs when a foreign object impacts the brain by penetrating through the skull.
 Carelessness with sharp objects may result in a penetrating head trauma.
 Open head injuries may occur on a construction site if managers and workers do not set and follow proper safety procedures.
 However, an open head trauma can also result from a deliberate attack on another person with a weapon, such as a knife or a gun, with the ability to penetrate the skull and cause injury to the brain.

 Regardless of whether the traumatic brain injury happened as the result of an accident or an intentional act of violence, it may be possible to hold the person who caused it responsible and seek damages through a personal injury lawsuit.
-You can arrange to speak with one of our attorneys by calling The Law Office of The Lynch Law Group, a Georgia Traumatic Brain Injury law firm you can depend on.
+You can arrange to speak with one of our attorneys by calling The Law Office of The Law Offices Of Andrew Lynch, a Georgia Traumatic Brain Injury law firm you can depend on.